 - You find out how much training in the new tool your team will need

 A Pilot Project can be as simple as signing up for a free trial of the software and using your data to test each use case and scenario that’s important to you.
 Or, you can secure professional services from the vendor to help with a more comprehensive and detailed Proof of Concept.
-Both approaches are common in evaluating the capabilities of a CCMS system.
+Both approaches are common in evaluating the capabilities of a DITA CMS system.

 Evaluate the Pilot Outcomes